 “But may the God of all grace, who called us to His eternal glory by Christ Jesus, after you have suffered a while, perfect, establish, strengthen, and settle you.”

-“Establish” means to fix, make fast, to set (from a prop).
-“Establish” then means to cause someone to become stronger in the sense of being more firm and unchanging in attitude or belief (Acts 14:22; 15:32, 41).
-The New Testament uses “establish” of stabilizing (i.e., the confirmation) persons.
-God will prop up the believer’s convictions.
-He will make firm the faith of the tottering believer.
+The New Testament uses “establish” of stabilizing (i.e., the confirmation of) people.
+“Establish” means to fix, make fast, to set.
+“Establish” then points to causing someone to become stronger in the sense of being more firm and stable in attitude or convictions (Acts 14:22; 15:32, 41).
+God will prop up the believer’s belief.
+He will make the tottering faith of a Christian stable.

 “But I have prayed for you, that your faith should not fail; and when you have returned to Me, strengthen your brethren” (Luke 22:32).

-In the previous verse (5:9), Peter uses the word “steadfast” for dealing with the Devil with a strong faith system.
-Paul desired to visit Rome that the saints might be “established” in their faith,
+In the previous verse (1 Pe 5:9), Peter uses ” steadfast ” to deal with the devil with a robust body of faith.
+Paul desired to visit Rome that he might establish the saints in their faith,

 “For I long to see you, that I may impart to you some spiritual gift, so that you may be established” (Romans 1:11).